 1. Pupil Premium funding will be used to provide additional educational support and to raise the standard of achievement of all pupils in receipt of this funding, narrowing the gap.

 2. The funding will be used to support mental health and wellbeing challenges, such as attachment, friendships, social skills.

 3. It will be used to address any underlying inequalities between children eligible for Pupils Premium and all other pupils in the school.

 Schools are accountable to show how the Pupil Premium money has been allocated to enrich the pupils’ personal and academic achievements within school.

 The Head Teacher and Senior Leadership Team strategically plan the use of the Pupil Premium grant, enabling specific termly Pupil Premium provision which is regularly and rigorously monitored, evaluated and reviewed.
 Strategies which have been put into place for Pupil Premium children will be reported to the governing body and progress and impact will be analysed.

-Please see our Pupil Premium Strategy attached, showing how well our disadvantaged pupils are performing; planned actions and expenditure for 2020-21.
+Please see our Pupil Premium Strategy, showing our planned actions and expenditure for 2021-22.

 Linked to the additional support we are putting in place this year is the Catch Up Funding Plan.
 Please click here to see our plan which provides information on how we intend the grant to be spent and how we will assess the ongoing expenditure.